Codecademy/docs/content/javascript/concepts/arrays/terms/sort/sort.md

 ---
-Title: '.sort()'
+Title: ".sort()"
-Description: 'Returns an array with its items sorted in place.'
+Description: "Returns an array with its items sorted in place."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Arrays'
+  - "Arrays"
-  - 'Comparison'
+  - "Comparison"
-  - 'Functions'
+  - "Functions"
-  - 'Methods'
+  - "Methods"
-  - 'Sort'
+  - "Sort"
-  - 'Unicode'
+  - "Unicode"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The **`.sort()`** method returns an array with its items sorted in place.